Indiana Jones actor Ke Huy Quan thanks Steven Spielberg after winning Golden Globe

 While on stage, the actor addressed Steven Spielberg, who directed him in Indiana Jones and the Temple of Doom, which was filmed in 1983 when he was just 12 years old.

-Quan, who played Short Round in the film alongside Harrison Ford and Kate Capshaw, addressed Spielberg, who was in the audience having been nominated for his new film The Fabelmans.
+Quan, who played Short Round in the film alongside Harrison Ford and Kate Capshaw, addressed Spielberg, who went on to win Best Director for his latest film The Fabelmans.

 The actor spoke about how he struggled to find his place in Hollywood after the haze surrounding his role ascended.